rackodo/acPieces/README.md

 [ ] touchdetection
 	[x] check if mouse is inside circle
-	[ ] detection system is currently in twocirclesdemo - move to separate repo
+	[x] detection system is currently in twocirclesdemo - move to separate repo [ ] add rectangle detector
 ```